docker-archive/dcus-hol-2016/docker-cloud/README.md

 6. Switch back to your web browser, and confirm that the new Linux host is detected.

-TODO: Fix this screenshot - Either frame it or crop it.

 ![byon_success](images/byon_success.png)

 7. Click **Close Window**